under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 #### Naming convention for feature branch

-Feature branch name as follows "NR-issue-name-in-kebap-case".
+The feature branch should be named as follows: "NR-issue-name-in-kebap-case".
 Bsp.: 9-update-feature-branch-naming-convention

 ### Commenting your Implementation

-Anotate your Classes and Methods with JavaDoc!
+Annotate your classes and methods with JavaDoc.

 #### Classes